Notes on the Geography of Tanzania: Zanzibar

 Some of the improvements are no improvement at all.

-Activities must be provided, in this case with a film festival in the town's fort.
+Another tourist boost: a film festival in the town's fort.

-The hotel has expanded with the new wing shown here and the obligatory pool
+The hotel has expanded with the new wing shown here and the obligatory pool.

 Any touches of the modern?
 Yes, indeed.